Enrique720/enrique720.github.io/_teaching/2021-lewagon.md

 ---

-At Le Wagon, I performed as a Bootcamp teacher, and workshop tutor.
+At Le Wagon, I worked as a Bootcamp teacher and workshop tutor.

 Ruby-On-Rails
 ======
-I gave lectures and answered questions in Slack in the following topics:
+I gave lectures and answered questions on Slack on the following topics:
 - Front End
 - HTML, CSS, JS
 - Bootstrap

 Git/Github
 ======
-I performed several Git workshops to help students work collectively in an organized manner.
+I conducted several Git workshops to help students collaborate in an organized manner.